App version: 0.1.0

 Do You Have to Repay a Nonrecourse Loan?

 Borrowers are generally expected to repay a nonrecourse loan in accordance with the terms and conditions of the loan agreement.
 Lenders may seize the borrower’s collateral if the borrower defaults on the loan.Borrowers may also see their credit scores plunge if they default on a nonrecourse loan.
-Borrowers may have to repay the loan principal and any interest charges if they want to avoid the consequences of default.
+Borrowers generally have to repay the loan principal and any interest charges to avoid the consequences of default.

 Can a Nonrecourse Loan Become a Recourse Loan?